 In a report to the London City Council on Jan.
 24, 1950, Chief Fire Officer F. W. Delve deemed the fire brigade's performance as "satisfactory."

-Fire Net cite a variety of shortcomings.
+However, historical notes on the website Fire Net cite a variety of shortcomings.

-en worked alone.
+Men worked alone.
 "In trying to rescue a colleague, one fireman became so exhausted he barely made it back to street level to summon assistance."

 As it was still the day of the "smoke eater," firemen who donned breathing apparatus (BA) often times didn’t use the equipment until they had inhaled copious amounts of smoke.